Kitamreik/personal-project/README.md

     * The premise of this application is to create a visual network of Practitioners across the United States showcased via a map interface and being able to click on the marker that the person has to find their information.
 In turn, this will allow the user to be able to reach out to a trained & mentored Practitioner for assistance in conflict resolution.

 * Version 2 of the Application
-    * The expanded version of this apply has been deployed through Cyclic.
+    * The expanded version of this app has been deployed through Cyclic.
 The app has expanded to include a rotating class cycle application process, showcases of new students joining the cohort as well as students preparing for graduation via their curriculum projects.
 Futhermore, more context around mentorship, client relations and intake as well as detailing the class structure itself.
 ___
 ## Project Status - 2023
 * I am currently working on developing more CRUD based interactions within the app.